Skip to main content

 Buying into a package holiday

-Before the Leader in charge commits to the activity, they should ask for and receive a statement from the company concerned that they use Activity Instructors who are competent to the standard recommended by the United Kingdom National Governing Bodies.
+Before the leader in charge commits to the activity, they should ask for and receive a statement from the company concerned that they use Activity Instructors who are competent to the standard recommended by the United Kingdom National Governing Bodies.
 This can be by holding a UK qualification, a local qualification or by in-house training by the package company to the required standard.
-Where an in-house qualification is used the Leader concerned should seek assurances that the qualifications are checked on a regular basis by a highly qualified technical adviser.
-Your ACC (Activities) should be able to advise as to what it is that you need to be asking for.
+Where an in-house qualification is used the leader concerned should seek assurances that the qualifications are checked on a regular basis by a highly qualified technical adviser.
+Your Programme Team should be able to advise as to what it is that you need to be asking for.

 Using professional instructors directly